chpc-uofu/Charliecloud/readme.md

 ### Negatives
 - more complicated container deployment
- -- Docker local image repository is confusing to navigate in -- need to run a few commands to extract the container image from the Docker repo into a tar.gz file
+ -- Docker local image repository is confusing to navigate in -- need to run a few commands to extract the container image from the Docker repo into a tar.gz file (especially wrt.
+Singularity 2.4 squashfs container format
-- does not seem to allow expanding the container into NFS mounted file system - the container needs to be expanded ot local drive
+- more complicated GPU support (explicit installation of GPU stack in the container vs. Singularity --nv option)

+### Neutrals
+- MPI support is about the same as in Singularity (hand install IB drivers and MPI in the container)

 ## Things to note
  - in the SETUID install version, the ch-run does not include the --uid and --gid flags